Linda is passionate about learning and speaking a new language like Arabic, English, Tagalog(my own language) and many more.

 - Enta tabi roh Kanesa? – Do you like to go to church?

-- Haddha kullahom mallich(f)/mallic(m). – These are all yours.
+- Haddha kullahom mallich(f)/mallik(m) – These are all yours.

-- Masalama ya habibi. – Goodbye, my love.
+- Maasallama ya habibi – Goodbye, my love.

-- Ana ashoofich(f)/ashoofic(m) el ahad. – I will see you on Sunday.
+- Ana ashoofich(f)/ashoofik(m) el Ahad – I will see you on Sunday.

-- Eyalla mako wekt. – Come on there is no time.
+- Eyyalla mako wekt – Come on there is no time.

 There are many more conversations in the house, but I think I will stop here for now.

-Kuwaiti Arabic Words Used in a Hospital Setting
+Kuwaiti Arabic Words and Phrases Used in a Hospital Setting

-Here are some Kuwaiti Arabic words that are used in conversations when you go to a hospital.
+Here are some Kuwaiti Arabic Words and Phrases that are used in conversations when you go to a hospital.
 Knowing a few Arabic words can help if a foreigner goes to an Arab hospital where not many people speak English.
 This is where a few Kuwaiti Arabic Words or Phrases will come in very handy in communications.
 Understanding a few arabic words or phrases help bridge the language gap or barrier.

-Here are some words or phrases that are used in a hospital:
+Here are some Kuwaiti Arabic words or phrases that are used in a hospital:

 - Maridha – Nurse